lingodeer-review

 Having two main apps (three if you also want the children’s English learning app) and making learners buy two independent premium plans is a bit excessive.

-If a premium subscription gave students unlimited access to both the adult-oriented learning apps, LingoDeer would be practically unbeatable.
+If a premium subscription gave students unlimited access to both adult-oriented learning apps, LingoDeer would be practically unbeatable.

 Does LingoDeer have everything a learner needs to reach fluency in a language?
 Unfortunately, it doesn’t.